 Pro Tips

-• Different brands of tofu vary greatly in firmness and water content.
+• Different tofu brands vary greatly in firmness and water content.
 You may not need any additional soy milk if your tofu is already soft.

-• You may add 1 to 2 tablespoons of sugar to the ricotta if you are using it to fill blintzes or cannoli, and be sure to omit the garlic and herbs.
+• You may add 1 to 2 tablespoons of sugar to the ricotta if you are using it to fill blintzes or cannoli, and omit the garlic and herbs.

-• If using this ricotta for stuffed shells or manicotti, double the recipe to make enough to fill 16 oz. of jumbo stuffed shells or manicotti.
+• If using this ricotta for stuffed shells or manicotti, double the recipe to fill 16 oz. of jumbo stuffed shells or manicotti.

 • You can even use a very similar process to make a low-carb tofu pizza crust out of tofu, too!
 You have to see it to believe it!